High School Faculty

 Meet the Athletics Team

-- PE and Swimming: David Bromfield
+- MS/HS PE and Swimming: Matt Lucas

 - Lifeguard: Khavezra Harrison

-Dexter McFarlane: Acting Head of PE & Athletics
+Dexter McFarlane: Athletics Director

 Exercise, sports and being healthy are very important to human development.
 AISK has ensured that programmes are put in place to assist students in these areas and to develop holistically.
 I have nearly twenty years’ experience teaching Physical Education at the elementary level and have continued in this position at AISK since 2005.
 I hold a Diploma in Physical Education, a Bachelor of Science (BSc.) in Middle Grades Education and a Master of Science (MSc.) in Sports Administration.